camlab-bioml/rakaia/README.md

 ## mongoDB

-From rakaia v0.12.0, users can use a registered mongoDB account for the `rakaia-db` mongoDB instance to import, save, and remove past saved configurations.
+Users can use a registered mongoDB account for the `rakaia-db` mongoDB instance to import, save, and remove past saved configurations.
-Please reach out to mwatson@lunenfeld.ca to request access to existing databases or to receive information on configuring custom database instances.
+Please reach out to mwatson@lunenfeld.ca to request access to existing databases or visit the documentation section [here](https://camlab-bioml.github.io/rakaia-doc/docs/database) to configure a custom Atlas mongoDB database instance.

 ## For developers